-The dispatch system can use Google Maps, Google Earth, or open maps to display your resort.
-However many of these systems do not have current information about your buildings, lifts and runs.
+The dispatch system uses Google Maps to display your resort.
+However it does do not have current information about your buildings, lifts and runs.

 To add a better set of data to Medic52, we allow an overlay of your mapping data to be placed in the dispatch system.

 Don’t have a digital version of your map from a GIS system?
-No worries – you can create one yourself that is good enough for ski patrol purposes, then come back to this page to convert it for Medic52.
+No worries – you can create a map yourself that is good enough for ski patrol purposes, then come back to this page to convert it for Medic52.

 Separating Buildings, Lifts and Runs